-Cluster assignment Options Description Conditions Ontion 1 EVE WEB GUI Management/User Management/Edit Admin, Editor or User is forced to use only Cluster Satellite assigned by Admin.
+Cluster assignment Options Description Conditions EVE WEB GUI Management/User Management/Edit Admin, Editor or User is forced to use only Cluster Satellite assigned by Admin.
 User cannot edit Lab or set individual nodes for other cluster Satellites.
 This Option can be assigned or edited only by If User account is set to use specific Satellite server, Users can NOT apply Options 2 and 3.
 This option applies to Admin user as well until Admin user will set his Option 1 User/Satellite Admin account to use "any" Option 2 Lab is set to use Specific Cluster Satellite.
-Select Lab you want Edit/Select Satellite If Option 1 is set to "any", then Admin or Editor is allowed to set Lab settings globally to use Lab on specific Cluster Satellite Admin or Editor user accounts Satellite assignment (option 1) must be set to "any" Set lab nodes Option 3 individually run on specific Cluster server Admin or Editor can assign single Lab nodes run on specific Cluster Satellite servers Options 1 and 2 must be set to "any"
+Select Lab you want Edit/Select Satellite If Option 1 is set to "any", then Admin or Editor is allowed to set Lab settings globally to use Lab on specific Cluster Satellite Admin or Editor user accounts Satellite assignment (option 1) must be set to "any" Set lab nodes Advair or Editor con accion single individually run on Admin or Editor can assign single Option 3 specific Cluster server Lab nodes run on specific Cluster Satellite servers Options 1 and 2 must be set to "any"